-We just finished the gauntlet that is “the holiday season," we rounded the corner on Thanksgiving and ran headstrong into the Christmas season.
+We just finished the gauntlet that is “the holiday season” we rounded the corner on Thanksgiving and ran headstrong into the Christmas season.
 Schedules were packed full kiddo’s Christmas programs, office holiday parties are here, and for a lot of families some creative and crazy travel schedule to make sure you can fit in all of the events you had.
-Then it’s over in one fell swoop and we are staring at all of the “New Year, New You” posts.
+Then it’s over in one fell swoop and we were staring face first at all of the “New Year, New You” posts.

-When it comes to resolutions, a lot of people are strong the first few weeks then as the year goes on the success rates drop like the temp outside here in the Chicagoland area in winter (at least we think winter is coming...I feel like we all know this gorgeous weather is not going to last and we will again be cursing the place we've chosen to settle down any day now).
+A lot of people are strong the first few weeks then as the year goes on the success rates drop like the temp outside here in the Chicagoland area in winter (again, guilty).
 So why do we do it?
-Why do we continue to set up high goals and lofty expectations that we struggle to follow through on?
-Are you ready to set goals that turn into a lifestyle to make you the best version of yourself?
-To not make you a different person but the best version of you?
+Why do we continue to set up high goals and lofty expectations that we struggle to follow through on.

 So what are we missing?
 We’re missing an environment to thrive.
 Year after year we try to fit our new changes into the same old structure, and then get defeated when it doesn’t work.
 The problem isn’t our goals, we are the problem.
 We are the reasons our goals struggle.
 We don’t give ourselves the resources we really need to create lasting change.